sequelize/sequelize/docs/docs/transactions.md

 The key difference is that the managed transaction uses a callback that expects a promise to be returned to it while the unmanaged transaction returns a promise.

 # Managed transaction (auto-callback)

+Managed transactions handle comitting or rolling back the transaction automagically.
+You start a managed transaction by passing a callback to `sequelize.transaction`.

+Notice how the callback passed to `transaction` returns a promise chain, and does not explicitly call `t.commit()` nor `t.rollback()`.
+If all promises in the returned chain are resolved successfully the transaction is comitted.
+If one or several of the promises are rejected, the transaction is rolled back.

 ```js
 return sequelize.transaction(function (t) {
   return User.create({